wilofice/IreckonuWebApp/README.md

 ## Design
 -I create two stateless service: a Web API application for the backend and a Reactjs application for the frontend

-### Web API
+## Web API

--I use Autofac as a dependency injection container.
+- I use Autofac as a dependency injection container.
 I register all services and controllers in Autofac in Startup.cs.
 Thanks to Autofac
 I don't violate the SOLID principle: Dependency inversion principle by applying the IoC pattern -Base on the data in the csv file provided in the assignment I defined one logical model called Order which reprensent an order with all the necessary informations.
 Since I'm using a mongo database I added the necessary annotations to the model.
 -My  web api has a unique controller OrdersController which has two methods: